Training grieving together

 - Meeting 5 – Resilience, hope and comfort

-The training will start on Thursday September 8, 2022 and will consist of 5 meetings, which will take place every two weeks.
+The training will consist of 5 meetings, which will take place every two weeks.
 We expect you to work on the (voluntary) homework assignments in between the meetings.
 Before the start of the training, you will be invited for a short individual intake with the two trainers, so you can share your individual story before the start of the training itself.

 The training consists of 5 meetings of 1.5 hours each in a small group setting (4 – 10 participants).
 Participants are expected to attend each session.
 During the meetings, materials will be provided to work on the creative assignments.

 |Target group||All students, registered at Tilburg University (any study phase)|